 Are there any contractual obligations with Steelcase should I be selected to be a Fellow?

 Yes.
-Should you be selected for the Fellowship Program, you will be asked to sign an Agreement with Steelcase that will provide the specifics of the program requirements, and what will be received by participants.
+Should you be selected for the Fellowship Program, a person with signing authority from your organization will be asked to sign an Agreement with Steelcase that will provide the specifics of the program requirements, and what will be received by participants.
 You will have the opportunity to review before signing and indicate your desire to participate in the Fellowship Program.

 What will be provided to those selected for the Fellowship?

 The goal of the Fellowship Program is to improve cultures of innovation while advancing new efforts in equity and wellbeing.
-Up to 15 Fellows will be selected to receive additional tools like IDEO’s Creative Difference, training, and support over the course of two-months.
+Up to 10 Teams from organizations will be selected to receive training, and support over the course of the five-month program.

-The Fellowship Program will consist of virtual workshops, guest lectures, and ad hoc support to address challenges that arise in early stage development.
+The Fellowship Program will consist of virtual workshops, guest lectures, peer coaching, and ad hoc support to address challenges that arise in early-stage development.

 A Fellow’s organization will receive $5,000 to support the development and testing of a prototype.